-We listed the basic steps to email marketing, but that probably leaves you with more questions than answers.
-So let’s start at the top.
+Now that you know the basic steps to email marketing you might have more questions than answers.
+And what better place to star than the top?
 Your email list is everything when it comes to email marketing, which means you need to know how to grow one.

 Companies will often place a simple opt-in form on their website’s sidebar and consider that enough.
 It’s not.

-To effectively grow an email list, you need to offer an incentive.
+To effectively grow an email list, you need to: